idea-fasoc/OpenFASOC/README.md

 To improve our tools, flow, and QoR.
 The following limitations are currently being addressed:
    - In OpenROAD tools:
-       - Add the power pins extraction in OpenROAD tool
+       - Add the power pins extraction in the OpenROAD tool
        - LEF modification for NDR needs to be within the tool (no additional script)
        - write_cdl bug fix in source code
        - fence aware placement step needs to be added
-       - ioplacment step is now skipped at placement and is set to random palcement by default at floorplaning so it doesn't put power pins of additional voltage domains at the edge
+       - ioplacment step is now skipped at placement and is set to random placement by default at floorplanning so it doesn't put power pins of additional voltage domains at the edge
    - add ~~the spice simulation flow~~ and modeling
    - add sky130_fd_sc_hs support